A lecture by HDG A.C. Bhaktivedanta Swami Prabhupada – excerpted from Dialectical Spiritualism: A Vedic View of Western Philosophy.

 Devotee: Socrates believed that through intellectual endeavor-meditation a person can attain knowledge or wisdom, which is nothing else but the possession of all the virtues in their unity.
 Such a person always acts in the right way and thus is happy.
 Therefore the enlightened man is meditative, knowledgeable, and virtuous.
 He is also happy because he acts properly.

 Srila Prabhupada: Yes, that is confirmed in Bhagavad-gita 18.54.
 Brahma-bhutah prasannatma na socati na kanksati: when one is self-realized, he immediately becomes happy, joyful (prasannatma).
 This is because he is properly situated.
 One may labor a long time under some mistaken idea, but when he finally comes to the proper conclusion, he becomes very happy.
 He thinks, “Oh, what a fool I was, going on so long in such a mistaken way.”
 Thus a self-realized person is happy.
 Happiness means that one no longer has to think of attaining things.
 For instance, Dhruva Maharaja told the Lord, svamin krtartho ‘smi varam na yace: “I don’t want any material benediction.”
 Prahlada Maharaja also said, “My Lord, I don’t want material benefits.
 I have seen my father-who was such a big materialist that even the demigods were afraid of him-destroyed by You within a second.
 Therefore I am not after these things.”
 Real knowledge means that one no longer hankers.
 The karmis, jnanis, and yogis are all hankering after something.
 The karmis want material wealth, beautiful women, and good positions.
 If one is not hankering for what one does not have, he is lamenting for what he has lost.
 The jnanis are also hankering, expecting to become one with God and merge into His existence.
 The yogis are hankering after some magical powers to befool others into thinking that they have become God.
 In India some yogis convince people that they can manufacture gold and fly in the sky, and foolish people believe them.
-Even if yogi can fly, there are many birds flying.
+Even if a yogi can fly, there are many birds flying.
 What is the difference?
 An intelligent person can understand this.
 If a person says that he will walk on water, thousands of fools will come to see him.
 People will even pay ten rupees just to see a man bark like a dog, not thinking that there are many dogs barking anyway.
 In any case, people are always hankering and lamenting, but the devotee is fully satisfied in the service of the Lord.
 He doesn’t hanker for anything, nor does he lament.

 Devotee: Through jnana, meditation, Socrates may have realized Brahman.
 Could he have also realized Paramatma?